 Street stalls are busy places.
 There are no airs and graces and no attempts at good service.
 You order, you eat, you go.
 There’s no written bill.
 A total amount is tabulated mentally, a banknote is handed over.
 Any change comes from the owner’s or server’s apron pocket.

 Most diners will pocket all the coins and leave.
 But some will just take 5 and 10 Baht coins and leave 1 and 2 Baht coins on the table.
 Technically a small tip, but more because they don’t want their purse or pocket filled with heavy loose change.

 These are the sort of places you’ll find in any shopping mall.
 Where middle class families go to eat at the weekend and sometimes after work.
 Many Thais will tip at these kind of places.
 Although, again, this isn’t a fixed amount and it’s just as much for convenience as it is for gratitude or a comment on the quality.

 Assuming the food is good and your server are pleasant, the small tip will either be a small banknote – 20 Baht being the most common.
 Or rounding the bill up to the nearest 50 Baht.

 Do Thais tip at local hotels?

 The bellhop might get 10 or 20 Baht if they’re carrying bags a long way to the room.
 Guests might leave some loose change for the chambermaid.
-But reception staff who go out of their way to offer help or useful local tips – especially on essentials such as the best restaurants in the area – will often get a good tip at check out if their advice proves useful.
+But receptionists who go out of their way to offer help or useful local tips – especially on essentials such as the best restaurants in the area – will often get a good tip at check out if their advice proves useful.